 Fourth Stop: Zaragoza –> La Rioja + Logroño and Haro for 3 Days

 Getting from Sevilla to La Rioja: In order to reach the wine region of Rioja, you’ll need to hop on Renfe’s (AVE) fast train line and head on over to Zaragoza.
 You’ll be leaving Sevilla from the Sevilla-Santa Justa train station.
-A well organized and easy to navigate station.
+A well-organized and easy-to-navigate station.
 Visit the Renfe website, enter your dates and destination and buy tickets ahead of time.
 Once you arrive in Zaragoza, it’s recommended that you pick up a rental car (reserve this ahead of time through Avis or Europcar).
-Also keep in mind that the cheapest rental car rates are for manual transmission vehicles.
-If you can’t drive stick, expect to pay a bit more for automatic.
+Also, keep in mind that the cheapest rental car rates are for manual transmission vehicles.
+If you can’t drive a stick, expect to pay a bit more for automatic.
 Separately, it’s highly recommended that you rent a GPS through the car company for navigational purposes.
 Keep in mind that you should plan to have the car for a few days to keep things simple, and you’ll be using it to visit another city after La Rioja.
 Once you have your car, drive from the train station to the town of Logroño, which resides in the heart of Rioja.
 Once in Logroño, you can begin to venture out to the surrounding region and visit the “bodegas,” or wineries.

 Being the wine fanatic I am, this was one of the most anticipated parts of my trip to Spain.
-The region of La Rioja is one of the finest wine producing regions not just in Spain, but in the entire world.
+The region of La Rioja is one of the finest wine-producing regions not just in Spain, but in the entire world.

 Rioja is a DOCa, or “Qualified Denomination of Origin.”
 What this means is that the yields, grape varieties and winemaking styles in Rioja are highly regulated by a control board in Spain.
 Thus, there is quality and consistency in Rioja wines unlike anywhere else in the world.
 Aside from wine quality, it’s also incredibly beautiful.
 There are three individual wine growing regions within Rioja – Rioja Alavesa, Rioja Baja and Rioja Alta.
 Each are unique in their own right, and you’ll be staying within Logrono which floats near the center of all three.